 Ensure the protocol emphasizes cold water immersion as first line therapy if available, do not stop cold water immersion to transport the patient; cool first, transport second.

-Monitor and protect EMS personnel and patients from exposure to heat and wildfire smoke and poor air quality, using appropriate personal protective equipment (PPE) such as N95 respirators. .
-Employers are required to follow State Rules for heat and wildfire ( smoke to protect worker health, but should also follow additional best practices to protect workers’ health.
+Monitor and protect EMS personnel and patients from exposure to heat and wildfire smoke and poor air quality, using appropriate personal protective equipment (PPE) such as N95 respirators.
+Employers are required to follow State Rules for heat and wildfire ( smoke to protect worker health but should also follow additional best practices to protect workers’ health.
 Capture impressions of heat-related and/or wildfire smoke exposure related illness and report any cases of heat-related or wildfire smoke-related illness to local health authorities.
 Improve documentation of whether cases are work-related.

 Work with EMS personnel to improve documentation of work-relatedness variable in WEMSIS.